MWCT-Technicalization-Organization/FileEncTool/README.md

 ## Documentation

-For more details and advanced usage, please refer to the [documentation]([https://github.com/yourusername/file-encryption-tool](https://github.com/MWCT-Technicalization-Organization/File_Encryption_Tool)).
+For more details and advanced usage, please refer to the [documentation](https://github.com/MWCT-Technicalization-Organization/File_Encryption_Tool).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/MWCT-Technicalization-Organization/File_Encryption_Tool/LICENSE) file for details.
 ```